PrashantMohta/ModdingDocs/modmenu.md

 # ModMenu

 ## Introduction
-Starting with Hollow Knight 1.5.x.x, the Modding API added the ability for mods to add a menu to the "Mods" menu in game, to allow a standard and preferred way to add UI options to configure mod settings.
-The Modding API has 2 ways to create a modmenu, by implementing either the `IMenuMod` interfact or the `ICustomMenuMod` interface.
+Starting with Hollow Knight 1.5.x.x, the Modding API added the ability for mods to add a menu to the "Mods" menu in game.This is a standard and preferred way to add GUI options to configure your mod's settings.
+The Modding API has 2 ways to create a Modmenu, either by implementing the `IMenuMod` interface or the `ICustomMenuMod` interface.

 ## IMenuMod
 `IMenuMod` allows you to add a list of horizontal selections, that allow you to choose 1 option each from a list.
 This is a common and versatile element used across HK menus for configurations.
 IMenuMod is really simple to implement but it is limited in what it can do.